noemaresearch/pinboard/README.md

 We welcome contributions to Pinboard!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

+## Roadmap

+1. Editing loops that allow for iterative editing based on a fixed command being executed (e.g. `docker build ...`, `pytest ...`) and its output getting fed back in.

+2. `diff` view for a more granular accept/reject flow instead of just in-place edits, providing users with more control over LLM suggestions.

+3. Support for more LLM vendors beyond just Anthropic.

 ## License

 Apache 2.0 License